-You will receive two confirmation emails – one for successfully completing a General Application and one for successfully completing a SOM Scholarship Detailed Application.
+You will receive two confirmation emails – one for successfully completing a General Application and one for successfully completing a UWSOM Scholarship Detailed Application.
 These emails are sent from Academic Works – our scholarship application system.

 If you are a Washington student receiving a grant, we include the grant in your scholarship total.
 Below is the breakdown for the 2021-22 academic year:

 |Rank||Grant Amount||SOM Scholarship Amount||Total Funds Received|

 Most students who qualified for a grant in 2021-22 received $4,500.
 You could have received less if you attended fewer than 3 quarters or fell below 12 credits in a quarter.
 If you received less than $4,500 in grants, you would have received a higher scholarship to equal the total funds received.

 If you receive an outside scholarship, instruct the organization to include your name and student ID number in the memo line of the check.

 University of Washington School of Medicine

 - Medicine and the Military, Medical School Scholarships (HPSP)